Attribute Metadata

 Checklist editor¶

-editor is used to show the user a list of on/off toggles
+The checklist editor is used to show the user a list of on/off toggles

 (one toggle per option).